4levy/Streaming-status-Bot/README.md

-Please ```npm install``` before start the bot
+**"Before starting the bot, please run `npm install` to install the necessary dependencies.

-Have any issues please contact me via in discord server
+If you encounter any issues, feel free to contact me via our Discord server."**

 - https://discord.gg/TSdpyMMfrU